 7. Website is Easy to Navigate - Level AA

-Keep in mind, if government management software is built into your website for doing things like filing permits and filing for pet licenses, it should be designed to be intuitive and easy for both constituents and government workers.
-This means that pdf documents should be replaced by end-to-end digital forms
+Keep in mind, if government management software is built into your website for doing things like filing permits and filing for pet licenses or business registration permits,it should be designed to be intuitive and easy for both constituents and government workers.
+This means that pdf documents should be replaced by end-to-end digital forms that government officials can review and approve at any time.

 8. No Restrictions on Page Orientation - Level AA

-Unless a page absolutely needs to fit within a certain page orientation, users should be able to access from multiple display orientations (think horizontal for iPad / phone users and landscape for desktop users)
+Unless a page absolutely needs to fit within a certain page orientation, users should be able to access from multiple display orientations.
+Consider how horizontal orientations are better for mobile iPad/phone users and landscape is better for desktop users.

 9. Take Precautions to Prevent Seizures - Level AAA